tejaskannan/ProjectEuler/README.md

-Solutions to problems from projecteuler.net(https://projecteuler.net)
+Solutions to problems from Project Euler (https://projecteuler.net)